 There are dark aspects to the story.
 There are deaths and weird wrought iron fences with depictions of drowning ladies.
 There are storms that appear suddenly on sunny autumn days, and lets not forget the abundance of creepy, pleading hands.
 But with Kami’s quirky humor and ever-positive attitude, it’s not what you might expect from a Gothic novel.
 It is both heavy and bright, dark and humorous.
 Great balance.

 The romance in Unspoken is, well, would someone just slap Jared already?
 I’m not going to go into it right now.
 I know I’ll say something I’ll regret tomorrow.

 Reader Beware: I did not laugh at the end of this book.
 Prepare.
 You will hate the ending and you will love the book, and then you will stare at a wall for a while trying to decide if you should punch someone or flip back to page one and start again.
 You will be tormented, but you will not be sorry (-in-the-Vale, haha).
 You will blame me for telling you to read it.
 I feel fine about that.
 READ IT!

 Unspoken is the first book in the The Lynburn Legacy series.
 The next installment, Untold, can’t come swiftly enough.
 I will be waiting in the wings to get my hands on a copy.
 Five glowing stars to Unspoken!

 DOUBLE BONUS!
 Download the free Lynburn Legacy short story The Summer Before I Met You HERE!

 Note: Since I first read Unspoken this spring, I have been a loyal Twitter follower of Sarah Rees Brennan.
 She is consistently hilarious and often shares little nuggets of Lynburn Legacy fun.
-I've recently learned that she is an apple scrumper, so please lock your orchards.
-Her Twitter page is linked below, if you want a good laugh.
+I’ve recently learned that she is an apple scrumper, so please lock your orchards.